Future Urbanisms, Genetic Cities

 Lukas Feireiss, Studio Lukas Feireiss, Berlin

 The panel discussion took a close look at the specific urban condition, typology and development of the City of Houston.
 Together with Pritzker Prize-winning architect Thom Mayne of Morphosis and Aaron Betsky, Frank Lloyd Wright School of Architecture at Taliesin, the panel critically discussed Houston’s unique evolving urban form.
 In addition to the soon to be third most populous and most sprawling city in the US, Houston also completely lacks zoning regulations and thereby allows for unusual development patterns that can react quickly to changing market conditions.
 This opens up immense opportunities beyond conventional city planning for the urban revival of Houston, as much as it puts the city at the stake of commercial developers.
 The panel aimed to explore questions raised by the specific regional urban condition of Houston also against the backdrop of a wider global narrative in contemporary urban planning and renewal.

 PRIOR TO THE SYMPOSIUM: GUIDED EXHIBITION TOURS FROM 2.00 TO 4.00 PM

 by Prof. Peter Zweig, Prof. Matt Johnson and Prof. Jason Logan

 The exhibition Houston: Genetic City.
-Envisioning a Future Post-Industry, Post-Oil, Post-Sprawl at Aedes Architecture Forum will be open from 2.00 - 4.00 pm.
-Professors and students of the University of Houston will introduce you to the projects, discuss urban and architectural aspects of contemporary architecture and urban design of Houston, and will happily answer any questions you may have.
+Envisioning a Future Post-Industry, Post-Oil, Post-Sprawl at Aedes Architecture Forum was open from 2.00 - 4.00 pm.
+Professors and students of the University of Houston introduced the public to the projects, discussed urban and architectural aspects of contemporary architecture and urban design of Houston, and answered questions.

 Opening hours on Saturday, 24 June 2017: 2.00 - 4.00 pm